ookii-tsuki/wpf-color-palette/README.md

  ```

 ## Create a palette
  A `Palette` object gives you access to the primary colors in an image, as well as the corresponding colors for overlaid text.
-Use palettes to design your games's style and to dynamically change your games's color scheme based on a given source image.
+Use palettes to design your app's style and to dynamically change your app's color scheme based on a given source image.

  ### Generate a Palette instance
  Generate a `Palette` instance using `Palette`'s `Generate(BitmapSource image)` function